Top 8 Cvent Alternatives & Competitors

 Key Features

-Rather than stitching together separate tools, the platform centralizes attendee management, session scheduling, lead capture, and post-event reporting in one place.
+• Unified Event Management: Centralizes attendee management, session scheduling, lead capture, and post-event reporting in one place, without requiring separate tools.

 • “I like the flexibility in developing custom workflows and page designs in RainFocus, as well as the ease of managing data through the admin and live tables functionality.
 The system is powerful and flexible.”
 Seiko M. Event and Marketing Consultant